intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/examples/serving/triton_inference_sever/cuda/README.md

 # Serving NeuralChat Text Generation with Triton Inference Server (CUDA)

 Nvidia Triton Inference Server is a widely adopted inference serving software.
-We also support serving and deploying NeuralChat models with Triton Inference Server.
+We also support serving and deploying NeuralChat models with Triton Inference Server on CUDA devices.

 ## Prepare serving scripts